How HMRC is examining entrepreneurs relief in members voluntary liquidations

 Why has HMRC made changes to entrepreneur’s relief in members voluntary liquidations?

-Under the new rules, HMRC has additional powers to reclassify capital payments as income payments if it thinks that the distribution has been set up for the purposes of gaining a tax advantage.
+Under the new rules known as the targeted anti-avoidance rule (TAAR), HMRC has additional powers to reclassify capital payments as income payments if it thinks that the distribution has been set up for the purposes of gaining a tax advantage.

-If, for example, a business owner uses an MVL to close a business and distributes its assets at the lower rate of 10% CGT using entrepreneur’s relief, but then starts a new business doing the same or a similar activity within 2 years of closing the first business, HMRC would view the closure of the first business as activity set up for the purposes of gaining a tax advantage.
-Under the new legislation, it would then retrospectively reclassify the capital payment received as an income payment subject to dividend tax rates, rather than friendlier capital gains rates.
+If, for example, a business owner uses an MVL to close a business and distributes its assets at the lower rate of 10% CGT using entrepreneur’s relief, but then starts a new business doing the same or a similar activity within 2 years of receiving the distribution from the first business, HMRC would view the closure of the first business as activity set up for the purposes of gaining a tax advantage.
+Under the TAAR, it would then retrospectively reclassify the capital payment received as an income payment subject to dividend tax rates, rather than friendlier capital gains rates.

-Essentially, the new rules are anti tax avoidance legislation.
-They are designed to target business owners who use the closure of a business as a tax efficient way to release funds, and continue to carry on the same, or substantially the same activity with a new business soon after (within 2 years) of the closure of the first business.
+Essentially, the new rules are designed to target business owners who use the closure of a business as a tax efficient way to release funds, and continue to carry on the same, or substantially the same activity with a new business soon after (within 2 years) of the closure of the first business.

 Who will the changes affect?

-For those business owners who seek to shut down a business for the purposes of retirement or to do something completely different, they will still be entitled to benefit from paying capital tax rates rather than income tax rates; such business owners will still be able to benefit from entrepreneurs relief in members voluntary liquidation.
+For those business owners who seek to shut down a business for the purposes of retirement or to do something completely different, they will still be entitled to benefit from paying capital tax rates rather than income tax rates.
+Such business owners will still be able to benefit from entrepreneurs relief in members voluntary liquidation, and the TAAR will not apply.

 How will HMRC decide?

-However, where HMRC thinks that a business owner is trying to gain a tax advantage through entrepreneurs relief in members voluntary liquidation, it will intervene.
+However, where HMRC thinks that a business owner is trying to gain a tax advantage through entrepreneurs relief in members voluntary liquidation, it will intervene and apply the TAAR.
 In order to judge individual cases, there are three conditions – all of which must be met – for HMRC to consider activity as set up for the purposes of tax avoidance.

 - Condition A – an individual (S) who is a shareholder (owns more than 5% shares) in a close company (broadly speaking, a company that is under the control of 5 or fewer participants) receives from the company a distribution in respect of shares in a winding-up.

-- Condition B – within a period of two years after the winding-up S continues to be involved in a similar trade or activity; and
+- Condition B – within a period of two years after the date of distribution S continues to be involved in a similar trade or activity; and

 - Condition C – the arrangements have a main purpose, or one of the main purposes, of obtaining a tax advantage.